Willow's Web Astrology: the original

 These people seemed to have absolutely zero understanding of their own

-societal context (privileged urban white folks - even the hippie lookin'
+societal context (upper-middle class urban white folks - even the hippie lookin'

 motherfuckers) or of the influence of systemic roots related to human